LastContinue/salmon_cannon/README.md

 ![salmon cannon](https://media.giphy.com/media/ik8lXkIOAyxq7SNuU0/giphy.gif)

-Fish Shell has a really neat way in managing `$PATH` by adding to or removing elements from the `$fish_user_paths` variable (which is actualy a list!). https://fishshell.com/docs/current/tutorial.html#path
+Fish Shell has a really neat way in managing `$PATH` by adding to or removing elements from the `$fish_user_paths` variable-list. https://fishshell.com/docs/current/tutorial.html#path
->A faster way is to modify the $fish_user_paths universal variable, which is automatically prepended to $PATH.
+>...
+A faster way is to modify the $fish_user_paths universal variable, which is automatically prepended to $PATH.

-This keeps your fish.config from getting cluttered up with stuff. (you'll still see lots of stuff out there recommending "add this path to your fish.config", especially from Homebrew packages, but "That's not My Fish Way")

-However, each time I need to edit `$fish_user_paths` I completely forget how to do it or if I do remember, I usually fat finger something and accidently add something funky.
-It's also easy to accidently remove the wrong thing since Fish lists are `1` indexed.
+However, each time I need to edit `$fish_user_paths` I completely forget how to do it or if I do remember, I usually fat finger something or accidently delete the wrong thing.

-So I made a function that will launch an interactive session for managing `$fish_user_paths`.
+So I made a function that will launch an _interactive_ 🧙‍♂️ session for managing `$fish_user_paths`.

 ## Installation